Akron Townhouse School

 The Akron Townhouse School opened in 1900 and educated children of surrounding farm families for the next fifty-eight years.
 The schoolhouse fell into disrepair in the 1990s.

 In 2003, a group of volunteers made plans to restore the building.
 The schoolhouse was moved to its current location in 2004.
 For 3 years, volunteers worked to restore the schoolhouse to its original beauty.
 The schoolhouse retains part of its original wood flooring and has many period furnishings.

 Over 100 years have passed since the Akron Townhouse School first opened its doors to students.
 Now, it serves to give students of the 21st century an idea of what it was like to attend a one-room country school.

 The Akron Townhouse School is an excellent resource to give students a real-life experience of what it was like to attend a one-room school.

-The school volunteers offer 2 1/2 hour field trips which includes a tour and instruction.
+The school volunteers offer 2 1/2 hour field trips which include a tour and instruction.
 Field trips to the schoolhouse are scheduled for either the morning or afternoon.
-The volunteers are retired teachers who recreate what it might have been like to attend a one room country school.
+The volunteers are retired teachers who recreate what it might have been like to attend a one-room country school.
 Field trips available during the months of September thru November and March thru May.

 For more information and booking, call the museum, (309) 385-1916 or email email@example.com